tier4/CalibrationTools/sensor/tag_based_pnp_calibrator/README.md

 ## Inner-workings / Algorithms

-The `tag_based_pnp_calibrator` utilizes the PnP (Perspective-n-Point) algorithm, a computer vision technique that calculates the transformation between camera and lidar by solving for the pose of a set of 3D points (from the lidar) relative to their corresponding 2D projections (in the camera images).
-To operate this package, both `apriltag_ros` and `lidartag` packages are required.
-The package's launcher will automatically initiate these dependencies.
+The `tag_based_pnp_calibrator` utilizes the PnP (Perspective-n-Point) algorithm, a computer vision technique that be used to estimate the transformation between a set of correspondences of 3d and 2d points (in this case the 3d points come from the lidar and the 2d points come from the camera).
+For the calibration process, both `apriltag_ros` and `lidartag` packages are required, and they are executed automatically by this package's launcher files.

 The `apriltag_ros` package detects apriltag markers from an image and outputs the detection results.
 Conversely, the `lidartag` package detects lidartag markers and outputs its detection results.